NPG Music Club

 NPG Music Club was the official website for Prince from 2001 to 2006, and was named after Prince's New Power Generation band.
 Based on being one of the first mainstream artists to use the internet as an independent music distribution hub, Prince won a Webby Lifetime Achievement Award for the site in 2006.

 Membership was either $7.77 for a Basic Monthly Membership or $99 for a Premium Annual Membership.
 Basic Monthly Membership entitled members to a minimum of three new Prince songs each month, often accompanied by corresponding music videos, and a free one-hour radio show (podcast) hosted by Prince and other NPG members.
 The podcasts featured music, commentary and original skits.
 Premium Annual Membership were additionally entitled to more downloads, preferred seating at all Prince concerts, and VIP passes to all after shows and parties.
-Plus they got a free copy of the limited Rave In2 the Joy Fantastic album.
+Members also received a free copy of the limited Rave In2 the Joy Fantastic album.